19 Different Types of Penguins Explained

 This penguin lives solely in Antarctica and breeds during the Antarctic winter.
 They seldom set foot on land and nest almost exclusively on the stable pack ice of the Antarctic.

-Their colonies are comprised of thousands of penguins who band together to raise their young ones.
+Their colonies comprise thousands of penguins who band together to raise their young ones.
 The males incubate their eggs.
-This egg is usually placed on top of the male’s feet to keep it warm.
+This egg is usually placed on the male’s feet to keep it warm.

 10. The King Penguin